docker/docs/content/engine/swarm/key-concepts.md

 The swarm manager uses ingress load balancing to expose the services you want to make available externally to the swarm.
-The swarm manager can automatically assign the service a PublishedPort or you can configure a PublishedPort for the service.
+The swarm manager can automatically assign the service a published port or you can configure a published port for the service.
 You can specify any unused port.
 If you do not specify a port, the swarm manager assigns the service a port in the 30000-32767 range.

-External components, such as cloud load balancers, can access the service on the PublishedPort of any node in the cluster whether or not the node is currently running the task for the service.
+External components, such as cloud load balancers, can access the service on the published port of any node in the cluster whether or not the node is currently running the task for the service.
 All nodes in the swarm route ingress connections to a running task instance.